tch25-cs/tylerhoel.github.io/index.md

 - **Risk Register Simulation**
   Designed a sample enterprise risk register to track threats, likelihood, impact, and mitigation steps — demonstrating risk management in practice.

+- **MicroNano Blockchain Concept**
+  A proof-of-work cryptocurrency inspired by antimatter as a high-value store of energy.
+Designed as a smaller-supply alternative to Bitcoin with a focus on scarcity and security.

+- **Týr Fyre Marketing Brand**
+  A firearms safety initiative built around digital marketing, branding, and community engagement.
+Developed Instagram content strategy, logo design, and growth framework.

 [See more →](projects.html)